microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 Validation should confirm:

-* Each element in that is a power of two integer between 4 and 128 inclusive.
+* Each element in that is a power-of-two integer between 4 and 128 inclusive.
   The third parameter may also be zero.
 * The minimum wave size is less than the maximum wave size.
 * The preferred wave size is zero or lies between the minimum and maximum.